Instructions for Application for Undergraduate Admission

 Students in the British educational system should submit a transcript showing coursework for grades 9-12 and an official copy of the certificate for having passed secondary school exams.

 Home-schooled applicants should upload a detailed description of the curriculum studied, including texts, coursework, methods of examination, and experiential learning, in addition to any transcripts of secondary or college-level coursework.
-Home-schooled applicants are welcome, but not required, to submit standardized test scores (see below).
+Graduation requirements typically set forth by the state in which homeschooled students reside meet the academic requirements to be considered for admission.

 Transfer applicants (students currently or previously matriculated in a degree program at an accredited college) must submit both high school and college transcripts.

-If English is not your first language, please see the English Proficiency Requirements for complete information about Duolingo English test requirements.
+If English is not your first language, please see the English Proficiency Requirements for complete information about English proficiency test requirements and options.

 Music Education applicants must also submit an essay describing your long-term goals and the personal qualities that make you a promising music educator.
 Describe your reasons for pursuing a degree in music education, including your sources of inspiration.
 At the top of the first page of this document, list your name, e-mail contact information, and instrument or voice.
 Save this essay on your computer and upload it within the application on the “Other Documents” page.
 See the supplemental Music Education instructions for more information.